-In 2016, opioids (including prescription opioids, heroin and fentanyl) killed more than 42,000 people in the U.S., and 40 percent of those deaths involved a prescription pain reliever, according to the Centers for Disease Control (CDC).
+In 2017, opioids (including prescription opioids, heroin and fentanyl) killed more than 47,600 people in the U.S., and more than 35percent of those deaths involved a prescription pain reliever, according to the Centers for Disease Control (CDC).

 ASDA wants to ensure students are able to effectively discuss opioids with their patients.
 ASDA’s B-13 policy states:

 The American Student Dental Association encourages all dental schools to provide education on evidence-based prescribing as outlined in the CODA-accreditation Standards.

 ASDA urges dental schools to provide resources for dental students to appropriately address opioids with their patients.

 ASDA encourages the American Dental Education Association to create resources that establish evidence-based prescribing practices for dental school clinics.